Open Evnt

 Applications should use the directory.evnt.event collection for events.

 Currently the standard collection for events is the community.lexicon.calendar.event lexicon.
-Unfortunately, Evnt is more complex so these two lexicons are not fully compatible.
+Open Evnt and the community lexicons are not fully compatible.

 Applications wishing to support both lexicons can use the same TID and do conversion between the formats.